Your membership has expired

 MORE ON CLOTHES DRYERS

-Compared with 2022, last year saw a slight uptick in sales of gas dryers, which represented 21 percent in the Northeast, 26 percent in the Midwest, 32 percent in the West, and 21 percent in the South, according to TraQline data.
-This makes sense, considering states like Alaska, California, Hawaii, Maine, and Rhode Island pay some of the highest rates for electricity in the U.S. Depending on where you live, a gas dryer may be an attractive choice.
+Over the past four quarters, gas dryers represented 27 percent of the dryer market in the Northeast, 25 percent in the Midwest, 12 percent in the South, and 27 percent in the West, according to OpenBrand’s consumer-reported survey.
+Gas dryer demand on coasts is typically higher, considering that states like Alaska, California, Hawaii, Maine, and Rhode Island pay some of the highest rates for electricity in the U.S. Depending on where you live, a gas dryer may be a more economical choice.

 The Lowdown on Gas Dryers

-Unlike electric dryers, which use electricity to produce the heat that dries clothes, gas dryers burn natural gas or propane to produce heat, and use electricity only to power the drum, fan, lights, and controls.
-Because they require less electrical power, they can be plugged into a 120-volt outlet, rather than the 240-volt outlet that most electric dryers require.
-But gas dryers do require a gas supply line as well as a vent to exhaust combustion gases outside the home.
+Unlike electric dryers, which use electricity to generate heat for drying clothes, gas dryers burn natural gas or propane to produce heat and use electricity only to power the drum, fan, lights, and controls.
+Because they require less electrical power, they can be plugged into a 120-volt outlet rather than the 240-volt outlet that most electric dryers require.
+But gas dryers also require a gas supply line and a vent to exhaust combustion gases outside the home.

-Major brands like GE, LG, Maytag, Samsung, and Whirlpool offer both gas and electric dryers.
-LG and Samsung are market leaders for gas dryers, according to TraQline.
-Before you choose a gas dryer, make sure your laundry area has both a working gas line and a 120-volt outlet available.
-If not, you will need to have these installed.
+Major brands, including GE, LG, Maytag, Samsung, and Whirlpool, offer both gas and electric dryers.
+LG and Samsung are market leaders for gas dryers, according to OpenBrand.
+Before choosing a gas dryer, make sure your laundry area has a working gas line and a 120-volt outlet.
+If not, you will need to install those.
 As always, measure the space you have for your new dryer and your doorways to ensure easy delivery and installation.
-Perhaps for obvious reasons, most people keep their current hookup—be it gas or electric—when purchasing a new dryer.
+Perhaps for obvious reasons, most people keep their current hookup—gas or electric—when purchasing a new dryer.

 How Much Do Gas Dryers Cost?

-On average, gas dryers cost $50 to $150 dollars more than electric dryers.
-But because they cost less to operate (gas is typically less expensive than electricity), a gas dryer will save enough money long-term to easily make up for the initial cost.
+On average, gas dryers cost $50 to $150 more than electric dryers.
+But because gas dryers cost less to operate (gas is usually less expensive than electricity), they will save enough money in the long term to easily recoup that initial premium.

-“When you look at the national averages for electricity and natural gas, electricity is over three times more expensive,” says Jim Nanni, director of appliance testing at Consumer Reports.
-“It really matters what the prices are for each fuel, and then you can evaluate which is best for you,” depending on where you live, Nanni says.
+“When you look at the national averages for electricity and natural gas, electricity is over three times more expensive,” says Frank Spinelli, associate director of appliance testing at Consumer Reports.
+“It really matters what the prices are for each fuel, and then you can evaluate which is best for you,” depending on where you live.

-In our ratings, gas dryers range from about $400 to $2,300, with plenty of high-performing models at less than $1,000.
-For example, you can find a very good $480 Insignia gas dryer that performs comparably to—and with a slightly larger capacity than—a $2,300 Speed Queen.
+In our ratings, gas dryers range from about $530 to $2,300, with many high-performing models available for under $1,000.
+For example, you can find a very good GE Profile gas dryer for less than $900 that gets the same Overall Score as a $2,300 Speed Queen.

 Are Gas Clothes Dryers Better Than Electric?

 Our tests show that gas dryers and electric dryers are comparable in performance, reliability, size, noise, convenience, and design.
-More than two-thirds of the gas dryers in our ratings have an excellent or very good Overall Score, just like electric models.
+Eighty-seven percent of the gas dryers in our ratings have an excellent or very good Overall Score compared with 81 percent for electric models.

-Which one is best for your home—and budget—comes down to the cost of electricity vs. gas in your area, and which type your laundry room is equipped to accommodate.
+Which one is best for your home—and budget—comes down to the cost of electricity vs. the cost of gas in your area, and which type your laundry room is equipped to accommodate.

 How CR Tests Clothes Dryers

 Previously, CR had considered the gas version of dryer models we tested to be similar to the electric versions.
-But as our testing and ratings methods have evolved, we found that the differences in operation between the gas and electric versions of the same model were significant enough to warrant testing both.
-As a result, you’ll now find more than 70 gas dryers in our ratings, each tested for drying performance, noise, and convenience, just like their electric counterparts.
+But as our testing and ratings methods have evolved, we found that the operational differences between the gas and electric versions of the same model were significant enough to warrant testing both.
+As a result, you’ll now find nearly 40 gas dryers in our ratings, each assessed for drying performance, noise, and convenience, just like their electric counterparts.

 We test both gas and electric dryers by running loads of laundry of varied weights and fabrics.
-To help you choose the best dryer for your home and budget, we incorporate lab test results, predicted reliability, and owner satisfaction into one Overall Score for each dryer.
-Our rigorous lab tests entail the following steps.
+To help you choose the best dryer for your home and budget, we combine our test results with data on predicted reliability and owner satisfaction from our member surveys into a single Overall Score for each dryer.
+Our rigorous lab tests include the following steps:

-• We time how long it takes to dry each load using the most appropriate setting—the minimum setting to see if clothes come out damp and the maximum setting to see whether the dryer can dry laundry in the shortest possible time without overheating it.
+• We time how long it takes to dry each load using the most appropriate setting: the minimum setting to see whether clothes come out damp, and the maximum setting to see whether the dryer can dry laundry in the shortest possible time without overdrying it.
+If the dryer has a moisture sensor, we assess its effectiveness—whether it stops within 5 minutes of a fully dry load or keeps running up to 40 minutes.
+Additionally, we measure the energy a dryer uses to calculate its annual operating cost.

-• We evaluate how convenient each machine is to operate, evaluating the controls and the ergonomics when you load and unload laundry.
-Our panelists also judge the dryer’s noise level as it dries an average-sized load.
+• We assess the convenience of each machine by evaluating its controls and ergonomics during the loading and unloading of laundry.
+Our panelists also rate the dryer’s noise level during the drying of an average-sized load.

 Best Gas Clothes Dryers From CR’s Tests

-LG dominates the top 12 slots of our gas dryer ratings.
+LG dominates the top nine slots of our gas dryer ratings.
 That’s primarily because of the brand’s reliability, energy efficiency, and performance in our comprehensive tests.
-The brand also offers a variety of machines, price ranges, and features, which give consumers choice.
-But dryers from other brands can get the job done too.
+The brand also offers a variety of machines, price ranges, and features, providing consumers with several choices.
+But dryers from other brands can also do the job.
 Below are some of the top gas dryers from our ratings.

 Keith Flamer